sushil-thakur/Real-Estate-Price-Prediction-with-XGBoost/README.md

-Real Estate Price Prediction with XGBoost
+🏠 Real Estate Price Predictor with XGBoost
-Overview
+Predict the value of properties with confidence!
+This project harnesses the power of XGBoost to forecast real estate prices based on building features — including height, floors, area, age, and location.

-This project predicts real estate prices using XGBoost based on building features like height, floors, area, age, and location.
-It processes multiple datasets, encodes locations, scales features, trains the model, and forecasts prices for the next 10 years with visualization.
+🚀 Features at a Glance

-Features
+🔍 Multi-dataset integration: Combine building, world real estate, and local datasets for rich insights

-Data cleaning and merging from 3 datasets
+🎯 Smart location encoding: Target encoding to capture location price trends

-Location target encoding
+⚖️ Feature scaling: StandardScaler to keep data clean and consistent

-Feature scaling with StandardScaler
+🏆 Optimized XGBoost model: Hyperparameter tuning for the best predictions

-XGBoost regression with hyperparameter tuning
+📅 10-year price forecasting: See how your property's value may grow with an intuitive bar chart

-10-year price forecasting with growth rate
+📝 Prices in words: Because numbers aren’t always enough!

-Price output in words and bar chart visualization
+💾 Reusable model pipeline: Save & load your model, scaler, and encodings effortlessly

-Saving model, scaler, and location encoding for reuse
+🔧 How to Use

-Usage
+Train your model with cleaned and combined datasets.

-Run training script to prepare data, train model, and save artifacts:
+Save model components:

 xgboost_real_estate_model.pkl